mautic/mautic/README.md

 2. Run the `composer install` command to install the required packages.
 3. Open your browser and complete the installation through the web installer.

-If you get stuck, check our our [general troubleshooting](https://docs.mautic.org/en/troubleshooting) page.
+If you get stuck, check our our [general troubleshooting][troubleshooting] page.
 Still no joy?
-Join the [Mautic community](https://www.mautic.org/community) for support and answers.
+Join our lively [Mautic Community][community] for support and answers.

 ### User Documentation
 Documentation on how to use Mautic is available at [docs.mautic.org][mautic-docs].